marcodondo97/WordpressTheme-Foodside/README.md

 ```
 The default language of theme is English but there is also the translation in italian language.

+<b> To see the demo: </b> http://foodside.altervista.org/

 <h2> Images </h2>

 <img src="screenshot/mockup_foodside.png" width="60%"/>
+Wireframe flow map navigation

 <img src="screenshot/screenshot_foodside.png" width="60%"/>
+Screenshoot